Denver Motor Vehicle New Branch Hours Effective Aug. 3

-Customers will notice physical and process changes implemented to protect both customers and staff from potential COVID-19 exposure including:
+Customers who visit in person will notice physical and process changes implemented to protect customers and staff from exposure to COVID-19 including:

-Additionally, dropboxes have been installed at all DMV branch locations.
-Clients with completed paperwork who are paying by check can place their information into the dropbox and staff will process and send the updated registration within 3-4 business days.
+Clients with completed paperwork who are paying by check can place their information directly into the drop box at any of the five branch offices without waiting and staff will process and send the updated registration within 3-4 business days.

 Depending on your situation, you will need to supply the documentation listed below when you come to one of Denver's DMV branch offices.
 If you are not a Denver County resident, please visit the State of Colorado DMV website to locate your branch office.

 If you lack the proper documents to validate your legal name change (birth certificate, marriage certificate, court decree), you can order documentation through vital records.

 When a title is in joint ownership in the name of a married couple and there has been a divorce, the joint owner who was not awarded the vehicle must assign their interest in the vehicle to the other joint owner.
 Only the signature of the owner assigning their interest is required, providing the other joint owner's name is remaining the same and no additional owners are being added to the new title.
 The Court Order must describe the vehicle by year, make, VIN.
 A copy is acceptable.

 When the divorce decree specifically states that one owner is awarded the vehicle, no signature is required from the person not awarded the vehicle.
 The divorce decree must describe the vehicle by year, make, VIN and accompany the application title.
 A copy of the divorce decree is acceptable.

 Court Order authorizing clerk of the court in a divorce

 When one of the owners is not available or refuses to sign the title, the court may authorize the Clerk of the Court to sign or give power of attorney to transfer the title.
 The Court Order must describe the vehicle by year, make, VIN.
 A copy of the court order is acceptable.